-Providing Primary Health Care for South Sudanese refugees
+Primary Health Care for South Sudanese refugees

-Our clinic in Mijale has the required staff and equipment to provide treatment for Malaria, Pneumonia, Diarrhea, Diabetes, Mellitus, Hypertension, Typhoid, Brucellosis and skin conditions.
+Our clinic in Mijale has the required staff and equipment to provide treatment for Malaria, Pneumonia, Diarrhoea, Diabetes, Mellitus, Hypertension, Typhoid, Brucellosis and skin conditions.

 It also supports the separately funded RUMPs, hygiene training project, field maternal health project and CATT (Children's Accelerated Trauma Therapy).

 - “My son became sick with serious difficulty in breathing, high fever and restlessness for 2 days.
 I came far away, from Kupia village, bordering South Sudan, 7 Km away from the clinic and walked for about 2 hours.I had no hope that my child would be alive when we got there.
 The doctors ran up and down to save the life of my son.
 They put the child on the Oxygen Machine, I was much worried and crying thinking my child had died after seeing the child connected to a big machine.
 Two hours later, the doctors told me the child is now OK, breathing is normal and temperature is also normal.I could not believe it until the following morning when I saw my child was breastfeeding and even playing.
 Then I was excited and filled with joy and happiness again thanking God, saying if this Clinic was not to be here, what should I do to my beloved son.“

 Ms. Jeska, Scovia’s mother said while tears in her eyes “I took this child to almost all the nearby health facilities in Mijale including those in the IDPs but noticed no improvement.”

 So, the CRESS clinic became the only hope for her child since it’s the only clinic with a microscope in the whole of Kerwa sub-county – meaning excellent service delivery.